 - a.
 DOE Elements, including the NNSA.
-This Order is applicable to DOE, including the NNSA.
-Except for the exclusions in paragraph 3c, below, this Order applies to all nuclear facilities classified as hazard categories 1, 2, or 3, including National Nuclear Security Administration (NNSA) facilities. - Whenever "operations office" appears in this directive, it should be understood to mean "operations office or other office as explicitly stipulated by appropriate Lead Program Secretarial Office guidance." - b.
+This Order is applicable to DOE and the NNSA within the provisions and restrictions of Title 32 of the National Defense Authorization Act (NDAA) for Fiscal Year 2000, Public Law 106-65 (the "NNSA Act").
+Except for the exclusions in paragraph 3c, below, this Order applies to all nuclear facilities classified as hazard categories 1, 2, or 3, including National Nuclear Security Administration (NNSA) facilities. - b.
 Contractors.
 The Contractor Requirements Document (CRD), Attachment 1, sets forth requirements to be applied to contractors awarded contracts for the operation and management of a DOE-owned or -leased facility, including NNSA facilities.
 Contractor compliance with the CRD is required to the extent set forth in a contract.
 Contractors must be directed to continue to comply with the requirements of Orders canceled by this Order until their contracts are modified to delete the reference to the requirements of the canceled Orders.